Cover

 again, our vote goes to Super Video, an independent with a

-voluminous collection that’s on par with some chain stores.
+voluminous collection thats on par with some chain stores.

 Owner Terry Field, himself an indie filmmaker, keeps his shop